Join Us July 19-25, 2020

 - Attend daily seminar classes taught by Susquehanna creative writing faculty.

-- Study elements of craft in fiction, poetry, personal essay and screenwriting.
+- Study elements of craft in fiction, poetry or creative nonfiction.

 - Write between 10 and 100 new pages.